What Are Synthetic Opioids?

-- Tramadol, a relatively weak Opioid in comparison to Morphine, is typically prescribed after surgery.
+- Tramadol, a relatively weak Opioid in comparison to Morphine, is typically prescribed after injury.
 The only Opioid that is a Schedule IV narcotic under the DEA, this means that it has a low risk of addiction.
 However, like any drug, it carries a greater risk of addiction the longer it is used.

-- Methadone is a Prescription Opioid used to treat symptoms of withdrawal from Heroin addiction.
+- Methadone is a Prescription Opioid primarily used to treat symptoms of withdrawal from Heroin addiction.
 Its use must be closely monitored, however, as its potency can make it highly addictive; especially for those who are already recovering from another addiction.

 - Meperidine (Demerol)

 - Meperidine, commonly sold as the brand Demerol, is a Synthetic Opioid 7 to 8 times stronger than Morphine.
 While it can be used to treat moderate-to-severe pain, it is primarily used when there is a rapid change in someone’s condition, like spikes in pain and temperature.
 It is not to be used in the long-term.

 - Propoxyphene was originally put on the market as an alternative to Codeine.
 However, despite its low strength, it was found to be triggering irregular heart effects and potential cardiac arrest.
 This forced the FDA to ban it from the market.